slfagrouche/TUTOR/README.md

-# TOTUR
+# TUTOR
 ![alt text](TOTUR.png)

-TOTUR is an AI-powered educational assistant designed to help users with audio transcription, PDF text extraction, and question answering.
+TUTOR is an AI-powered educational assistant designed to help users with audio transcription, PDF text extraction, and question answering.
 It leverages advanced AI models and Retrieval-Augmented Generation (RAG) to provide accurate and contextually relevant responses based on uploaded content.

 ## Features